nekesa-w/afyazone_fitnessapp/README.md

 3. **Build and Run:**
    - Build the project and run it on your Android emulator or physical device.

-4. **Explore FitBuddy:**
+4. **Explore AfyaZone:**
    - Navigate through the app to explore its features and functionalities.

 ## Usage

 1. **User Registration:**
-   - Create a user account to personalize your FitBuddy experience.
+   - Create a user account to personalize your AfyaZone experience.
    - Set your fitness goals and preferences during the onboarding process.

 2. **Discover Workouts:**